-I have barely slept these past 6 nights; I gave up my OTC sleep aids last week after hearing from my Physicians Assistant that the active ingredient, the same as what’s in a common allergy pill, may be linked with dementia.
+I have barely slept these past 6 nights; I abruptly gave up my OTC sleep aids after hearing from my Physicians Assistant that the active ingredient, the same as what’s in a common allergy pill, may be linked with dementia.
 I’m not usually over-reactive to such news, after all, those studies are often unreliable.
 Then I had a very senior moment and my decision was made.
 Continue reading

 “When we give thanks, we enter the presence of God.
 We start to see our circumstances through God’s eyes.
 We defeat Satan’s efforts to control our interpretation of reality.
 We have a chance to link our situation with the promises of God.
 We start to see ourselves and others from God’s perspective.
 All of our […]